Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 - Carrot cakes have been baked and enjoyed since at least the mid-16th Century.
 And more pudding-like precursors were probably around for hundreds of years before that.

-- The first written record of adding cream cheese frosting is from the U.S. in the 1960s (although food historians suspect Europeans had already been adding it for much longer).
+- The first written record of adding cream cheese frosting is from the U.S. in the 1960s.
+But, food historians suspect Europeans had already been adding it for much longer.

 - Carrot cake enjoyed a boom in popularity during and immediately after World War 2, when food shortages made getting hold of cake ingredients tricky.

-- In New York, one bakery’s carrot cake recipe is so popular that their cakes have travelled the world, and even made the New York Times.
+- In New York, one bakery’s carrot cake recipe is so popular that their cakes have travelled the world.
+They even made the New York Times.

 - The world’s largest carrot cake was baked in British Columbia, Canada in 2016.
 It weighed 4,574lbs, and contained around 35,000 carrots!

 Broadly speaking, plain carrot cake recipes are not toxic to dogs.
 That is, recipes which only contain variations of:

 None of these ingredients are poisonous to dogs.
 Most dogs can have them in small amounts without any ill-effects.